nexiality/documentation/commands/ssh/sftpCopyTo(var,profile,local,remote).md

 ### Description
-This command automates the copy of a local resource to a remote path via SFTP.
+This command automates the copy of one or more local resources to a remote path via SFTP.
 The remote resource, if exist, will be overwritten.
+If `local` represents multiple files, then `remote` is expected to be a directory.
+Wildcard is supported - for example, `/my_folder/my_data/my_files*`.

 For output process via `var`, check out [Command Output Processing](index#command-output-processing)